LCrossman/Metagenomics_shotgun_tutorial/README.md

 Output Files: set of checkm output files

-Step 4.
+# Step 4.
+Identify Taxa
 Now you can identify taxa on the best quality bins using Kraken2.

 Script: XX